The view at sunrise from Mt. Liberty, NH. For some amazing, full resolution panoramic shots, click here.

 -

 If you want to carry electrolyte powder for a day hike or two, consider using one of those waterproof match cases (like a tube with a screw top).
 This way you can carry a few good scoops of it, it’s easy to pour into water when needed without zipping open a bag or scooping from a larger tub, and it’s small to carry (and waterproof).
+For the long run, you’ll want to add a desiccant to any container you store electrolyte powder in.

 Up at 5,000’ on New Hampshire’s Franconia Ridge.
 It was sunny, windy and beautiful!